All Episodes

 Yes.

-And you're not gonna make me shrink.
+And you're not going to make me shrink.

-You're not gonna make me sh shiver.
+You're not going to make me shiver.

-And we can imagine that in that white Christian nationalist lens, but we can also imagine it in activist spaces whereas you say religion is often not welcome.
+And we can imagine that in that white Christian nationalist lens, but we can also imagine it in activist spaces where as you say, religion is often not welcome.

 Yes.

-Or in the church setting where maybe there's lip service to welcoming queer folks, but you know, as long as it's like I was just gonna say, as long as it's like a suburban, queer middle class, two kids and a dog kind of quite a queer life.
+I was just going to say, as long as it's like a suburban, queer, middle class, two kids and a dog kind of quite a queer life.

 A thousand percent.

-Yes, and saying that it's congruent, right?
+And saying that it's congruent, right?

-It's like here is the space for this identity, here is a space for this identity, and here's the space for this identity.
+It's like, here is the space for this identity.

-And when you walk through that threshold, you kind of shed all the rest of them, and you just take on your full embodiment as that one identity.
+And when you walk through that threshold, you kind of shed all the rest of them and you just take on your full embodiment as that one identity.

 So a lot of times in church, they're like, well, we don't see race.